BopGbenga/lendsqr-wallet-/Readme.md

-# Lendsqr Wallet Service - Backend API
+# 💼 Lendsqr Wallet Service - Backend API

+This is a backend wallet service built with:

 - Node.js (LTS)
 - TypeScript